You are listening to the Sean Hannity Radio Show Podcast.

 So my question to you is simple.

-The only difference complaints you have from quote some people that are Republican is stylistics.
+The only difference complaints you have from, quote, some people that are Republican is stylistics.

-Right now he has about seventy-three percent.
+Right now he has about 73 percent.

-Well, this is chapter three of my book, and and these are all the people you happen to see on TV.
+Well, this is chapter three of my book, and these are all the people you happen to see on TV.

-Um so you know, you get both sides of the argument.
+So, you know, you get both sides of the argument.

 Everybody's against Trump.

-Um but but what it it almost seems like there's something in the water in Washington.
+But it almost seems like there's something in the water in Washington.

 I sort of hate the phrase Republican establishment because it's been misused, but that is the best phrase for it.